serverless/serverless/docs/deprecations.md

 Deprecation code: `CLI_OPTIONS_SCHEMA`

+_Note: We've resigned from this deprecation in the context of v2 (it'll be re-added in the context of v3).
+We continue to advise upgrade so schema for CLI options is provided._

 Internal handling of CLI arguments was improved with type awareness for options.
 Now each option definition is expected have `type` defined in its settings.

 Possible values are `string`, `boolean` and `multiple`.
 Check [Defining options](/framework/docs/providers/aws/guide/plugins#defining-options) documentation for more info.